outpaddling/Coding-Standards/README.md

 2. OS Portability

+Level the playing field.
+Allow users to choose their OS based on its technical merits, such as reliability and performance, rather than force them to use an OS supported by your software.

 POSIX is powerful.
 Using strictly POSIX code, we can meet virtually all needs.
 No need to hinder users by using unnecessary extensions from an OS they don't use.